 Simple English definitions for legal terms

-Read a random definition: therapeutic relief
+Read a random definition: directory provision

 The independent-significance doctrine is a rule in wills and estates that says a person's wishes in their will should be respected if they are not just trying to avoid following the rules of the will.
 For example, if someone leaves the contents of their safe-deposit box to their niece, this is allowed because the box has value even without the will.